Chittagong University of Engineering & Technology: Medical Center

 The University Medical Center is equipped for primary care, quarantine, sickbed exam appearance, few diagnostics but serious cases are referred to a local hospital 10 kilometers away or to the city hospital.
-As present, construction of a new building for the medical center is underway.
+At present, construction of a new building for the medical center is underway.

 Transportation

 The university runs its own regular bus service to and from the city for benefit of the students residing there, every office day.
 Friday and Saturday are weekly holidays.
-Currently 11 buses are available for students and staffs of the university.
+Currently, 11 buses are available for students and staffs of the university.

 Sports and entertainment

 The university provides facilities for football, hockey, cricket, volleyball, basketball, table tennis etc. The students play tennis, badminton and other games as well.
 Sports meets and games competitions are features of campus life.
 The students arrange debate, cultural show, indoor games competition etc.

 Library

 There are two libraries in CUET.
 Multiple copies of textbooks are available.
 The library has more than 52,000 books and thousands of journals and periodicals in its collection.
 The daily newspaper and monthly magazines are also available.